Haveadream1/to-do-list/README.md

     * Change todo if the project is changed
 4. Others
     * Display an alert to inform us we need to create first project and select one
+    * Check image display, not found on gh-pages
 > Look at recorder inside inspect